Is Blockchain Hiring Actually Recovering in 2026? A Reality Check for Job Seekers

 Because hiring is more selective than before.
 More postings do not automatically mean more chances for every applicant.
 The market now rewards sharper positioning, better proof, and clearer reasoning.

-What does “correction, not boom” mean in hiring?
+What does “selective recovery” mean in blockchain hiring?

-It means companies are hiring with caution.
-Instead of expanding loosely, they are filling roles that solve real problems now.
-That makes the market healthier, but also less forgiving of ambiguity.
+It means companies are hiring again, but not loosely.
+They are filling roles that solve clear problems now.
+That makes the market healthier, but also less forgiving of unclear positioning, weak proof, and broad “I want to work in Web3” profiles.

 Are remote blockchain jobs still worth pursuing?